ConceptPending/Aeriter/readme.md

     [post]
     <all post content in MarkDown format.
 This will be HTML escaped when rendered before uploading>

+A filename with '-draft' appending before the extension (example: 'post1-draft.md') will be ignored during processing.

 You must also have a "settings.cfg" file in the same folder in the following format:

     [Settings]